 All of the mentioned chips, including the older 8th Gen ones, can easily handle “normal” day-to-day computing tasks such as web browsing, text and spreadsheet document editing, video playback, and similar.
 There’s no significant difference performance-wise when it comes to these easy tasks.
 The benchmark differences between the processors are more noticeable during heavier duties like video editing.

 The Intel UHD (G1) graphics of the Core i5-1035G1 brings better game rendering performance than the previous UHD 620, since it has 36 graphics processing units instead of previous 24.
 Anyway, both the UHD G1 and UHD 620 are basic graphics solutions.
 They are suitable only for light games and possibly for playing some heavier games on the lowest graphics detail settings.
 For more info on the Intel UHD G1 and videos of gameplays on it, you can visit this Intel UHD G1 page.

-Note: Performance and benchmark scores of the Intel Core i5-1035G1 may vary depending on the notebook's other components, settings, cooling, and other factors.
-However, benchmark results are good indicators of its performance in comparison to other chips.
+Note: The benchmark scores of the listed processors are averages measured across various devices with these processors.
+The scores and real-world performance of the Intel Core i5-1035G1 and compared CPUs may vary depending on the notebooks' other components, settings, cooling, and other factors.
+However, the benchmark results are good indicators of the processors' performance.